Slavery in Romania: Laws on abolition

-The condition of the Roma after the abolition
+Condition of the Roma after the abolition

 The Romanian abolitionists debated on the future of the former slaves both before and after the laws were passed.
 This issue became interconnected with the "peasantry issue", an important goal of the being eliminating the corvée and turning bondsmen into small landowners.
 The Ursari (nomadic bear handlers) were the most reticent to the idea of settling down because they saw settling down as becoming slaves again on the owner of the land where they settled.
 The abolitionists themselves saw turning the former slaves into bondsmen as not something desirable, as they were bound to become dependent again.
 Nevertheless, the dispute ended after the Romanian Principalities adopted a liberal capitalist property legislation, the corvée being eliminated and the land being divided between the former boyars and the peasants.